|Nutritional Guidelines (per serving)|

 - 1 cup whole milk

 - 1 (12-ounce) can light chunk tuna (or 2 6-ounce cans; drained)

 - 1 tablespoon water

-- When you're ready to eat, moisten your hands with some water and shape the tuna mixture into 8 ovals.
+When you're ready to eat, moisten your hands with some water and shape the tuna mixture into 8 oval patties.

-- Drain the tuna croquettes on paper towels for a couple of minutes, and serve hot with tartar sauce, mustard, sour cream, or ketchup for dipping.
+Drain the tuna croquettes on paper towels for a couple of minutes.